deartc/FitBitLit/README.md

   This project  compares 4 peoples' exercise data as they   prepare for the Kentucky  Marathon.
 To run my project do the following: Go to github.com/deartc/FitBitLit.
 Clone the repository.
 Go to fitbitters.ipynb and use the Colab link to open up in Colab.
 Colab should automatically run.The  Kaggle file KaggleFitbit can be accessed by clicking on Kaggle link and opening up.
-Tableau can be accessed by clicking on the tableau link.
+Tableau can be accessed by clicking on the Tableau link.

 Category 1: Python Programming Basics